baylisslabs/machine-learning/projects/finding_donors/sandbox.md

 Answer:

 LinearSVC attempts to classify data points by separating them by a line(or plane) that gives the best margin for error in that the separating plane is as far away as possible from the points on each side of it.

-Training it involves identifying which points have the most importance(or weight) defining the separating plane - which in general will be the points closest to it.
+ Training the model involves identifying which points have the most importance(or weight) in defining the separating plane - which in general will be the points closest to it.
 Once the model is trained prediction can be quite fast as the query point is classified by plotting its position relative to the separating plane that was found in the training phase.

 Question 5 - Final Model Evaluation